-- (a) One or more persons living together as a single household unit who are related by blood, marriage, lawfully recognized domestic partnership or civil union, legal adoption, or foster care; or - (b) A group of not more than five (5) persons not related by blood, marriage, or adoption, living together as a single household unit, provided that the total occupancy does not exceed either: (i) one person for each four hundred (400) square feet of habitable floor area as defined by the Municipal Code excluding any garage; or (ii) two persons for each bedroom.
-For purposes of this subsection (b), a dwelling not having a separate room designated for sleeping shall be considered as having one bedroom; or - (c) A family foster home, licensed by the State of Colorado having no more than four (4) foster children; or
+- (a) One or more persons living together as a single household unit who are related by blood, marriage, lawfully recognized domestic partnership or civil union, legal adoption, or foster care; or - (b) A group of not more than five (5) persons not related by blood, marriage, lawfully recognized domestic partnership or civil union, legal adoption, or foster care, living together as a single household unit, provided that the total occupancy does not exceed either: (i) one person for each four hundred (400) square feet of habitable floor area as defined by the Municipal Code excluding any garage; or (ii) two persons for each bedroom.
+For purposes of this subsection (b), a dwelling unit not having a separate room designated for sleeping shall be considered as having one bedroom; or - (c) A family foster home, licensed by the State of Colorado having no more than four (4) foster children; or

-(d) A group of persons which qualify in both character and number as a "group home" pursuant to federal or state law.
+(d) A group of persons which qualify in both character and number as a lawfully recognized "group home" pursuant to federal or state law.